openesper/esper/software/firmware/components/README.md

 ### HTTP

 This is the largest component.
-It stores all the code for both the application and configuration websites.
+It stores all the code for both the application website.

+### Lists

+All functions that relate to the blacklist are in here.

+### Lists

+All functions that relate to the blacklist are in here.

-### Logging
+### LittleFS

-The logging task is in here.
-The task is notified any time a DNS query is made and then adds it's data to the log file.
+Submodule that contains the LittleFS filesystem, which is an alternative to SPIFFS.

 ### NetIF